senhorsolar/hack-assembler/README.md

 ## Parsing/Lexing

-The parsing library menhir, and the lexing library ocamllex, are used to extrat the A-instructions, C-instructions, and Labels.
+The parsing library menhir, and the lexing library ocamllex, are used to extract the A-instructions, C-instructions, and Labels.
 It's probably overkill, but it was quite simple to setup after following chapter 10 of [this book about functional programming in OCaml](https://www.cs.cornell.edu/courses/cs3110/2021sp/textbook/interp/intro.html).

 ## Dependencies